 One word: Foxwoods.

 On any given day, Foxwoods may have as many, or more, tables of games other than $1/$2 or $2/$5 NLH as all other rooms in New England combined.
 Whether it is limit Hold’Em, higher limit NLH, Omaha, or Stud, Foxwoods is unrivaled.
-Friday night through Saturday night, 20 cash tables are typically open for games other than $1/$2 or $2/$5 NLH.
+On weekends, 10 to 16 cash tables are typically open for games other than $1/$2 or $2/$5 NLH.

 So Where Should I Play Poker in New England?

 Pretty much anywhere.
-After reviewing the data, it’s clear that you can’t go too wrong when looking to play some good poker in New England.
-From New Hampshire through southern Connecticut, there is an incredible range of cash and tournament options throughout the week.
-And the options are only expanding.
-More tournaments are being launched.
-More PLO and Stud cash tables, and even tournaments, are popping up.
-And, of course, the Encore in Boston is projected to join the fray later in 2019.
-There is clearly an avid poker playing population in New England.
-The many existing options have arisen to meet the demand, and there is no reason to believe that there aren’t more to come.
+After reviewing the data, it’s clear that you can’t go too wrong when looking to play poker in New England.
+From northern New Hampshire through southern Connecticut, there is an incredible range of cash and tournament options throughout the week.
+There is clearly an avid poker-playing population in New England.
+Many options have arisen to meet the demand.
+There is no reason to believe that there aren’t more to come.

 Like this post?
-Want to learn more about our plans for our poker pilgrimage?
+Want to learn more about our travels and poker rooms across the country?
 Head on over to the sidebar and subscribe.
 We’ll let you know whenever a new Poker Pilgrims blog post goes live!